deckhouse/virtualization/docs/INSTALL.md

 Updating control plane components does not affect the operation of already running virtual machines, but may cause a brief interruption of established VNC/serial port connections while the control plane component is restarted.

-Updates to virtual machine firmware during a platform upgrade may require virtual machines to be migrated to the new “firmware” version.
+Updates to virtual machine firmware during a platform upgrade may require virtual machines to be migrated to the new "firmware" version.
 Migration during the upgrade is performed once, if the migration was unsuccessful, the virtual machine owner will need to perform it themselves by either evict the virtual machine or reboot it.
 {{< /alert >}}